BOJ boosts stimulus again, but fails to impress markets

 BUYING BONDS, BUYING TIME

-"We'd like to achieve 1 percent inflation in Japan as soon as possible.
-But it takes quite a long time for the effect of monetary easing to appear on the economy," Shirakawa told a news conference after the policy meeting.

-"Recklessly easing without taking into account that lag effect would destabilise price moves," he said.

-The political reaction to Friday's decision, however, shows the BOJ may have only bought itself a little bit of time.
+The first political reactions to Friday's decision suggested the central bank may have only bought itself a little bit of time.

-The BOJ revised up its economic and price forecasts in a semi-annual outlook report released on Friday, projecting consumer prices would rise 0.7 percent in the fiscal year 2013/14, with inflation reaching 1 percent some time thereafter.
+Data earlier on Friday also confirmed the world's third-largest economy was picking up, with March factory output rising at the fastest pace in three months, even though it undershot expectations.

-But data released earlier on Friday showed consumer inflation rose just 0.2 percent in March from a year earlier, a sign Japan still had a long way to go to beat deflation.
+But consumer prices rose just 0.2 percent in March from a year earlier in a sign Japan still had a long way to achieve the BOJ's 1 percent target, which the central bank believes is consistent with its idea of price stability.

+The bank forecasts consumer prices to rise 0.7 percent in the fiscal year 2013/14 and reach 1 percent some time thereafter.

 While boosting the pool for asset purchases, the central bank cut by 5 trillion yen the scope of its fixed-rate market lending operations, citing faltering demand.